How do you start hand quilting?

 Make sure that you get a compressed polyester wadding such as Hobbs Polydown or Quilters Dream Poly, not the cheap, generic sort which, over time will squash flat and lose its loft.
 Cheap wadding can also result in bearding.

-This cheap polyester wadding is not worth wasting your time with.
+This cheap polyester wadding (on the left) is not worth wasting your time with.

 Can you see how much more body the better quality polyester wadding has on the right?
 It will still be springy enough to maintain a good loft.